Cryoconservation of animal genetic resources: Equipment

-Long-term liquid nitrogen storage tanks.

 Limitations

 Cryoconservation is limited by the cells and tissues that can be frozen and successfully thawed.
 Cells and tissues that can be successfully frozen are limited by their surface area.
 To keep cells and tissues viable, they must be frozen quickly to prevent ice crystal formation.
 Thus, a large surface area is beneficial.
 Another limitation is the species being preserved.
 There have been difficulties using particular methods of cryoconservation with certain species.
 For example, artificial insemination is more difficult in sheep than cattle, goats, pigs, or horses due to posterior folds in the cervix of ovines.
 Cryopreservation of embryos is dependent on the species and the stage of development of the embryo.
 Pig embryos are the most difficult to freeze, thaw, and utilize produce live offspring due to their sensitivity to chilling and high lipid content.

 Legal issues

 The collection and utilization of genetic materials requires clear agreements between stakeholders with regards to their rights and responsibilities.
 The FAO and others, such as Mendelsohn, suggests that governments establish policies with regards to livestock genetic resources and their collection, storage, distribution, and utilization are governments.
 The FAO also recommends that national or regional livestock industries establish an advisory committee to advise and provide recommendations on policy.
 Livestock are traditionally a private good; in order to obtain ownership of genetic materials, gene banks have several strategies that they can deploy.
 Gene banks may either: